 You are responsible for making up missed work as soon as you return to class, if you have a valid excuse.
 You will receive a 0 daily grade for class work or a daily quiz done in class when you're absent.
-Homework grades will convert to 0 if not turned in by the next class after an absence-with a lower grade because of tardiness-if you do have a documented excuse.
-If you miss a class, you have until dawn of the next class day to get the work to me without it counting as late.
+Homework grades will convert to 0 if not turned in by the next class after an absence-with a lower grade because of tardiness-if you do not have a documented excuse.

+If you miss a class, you have until the beginning of class on the next class day to get the work to me without it counting as late.